Il small estate county 2026

 3. Provide your telephone number and, if applicable, the name and address of your agent for service of process in Illinois.

-4. Next, enter the decedent’s name and date of death.
+4. Enter the decedent’s name and date of death.
 Attach a copy of the death certificate as required.

-5. List the decedent’s place of residence before death and confirm that no letters of office are outstanding on their estate.
+5. List the decedent’s last place of residence and confirm that no letters of office are outstanding on their estate.

 6. Detail the gross value of the decedent’s personal estate, ensuring it does not exceed $100,000.
 List each asset with its fair market value.

-7. Indicate whether all funeral expenses have been paid or list any unpaid debts categorized accordingly.
+7. Indicate whether all funeral expenses have been paid or list any known unpaid debts categorized appropriately.

-8. Complete sections regarding surviving family members and their respective awards based on Illinois law.
+8. Complete sections regarding surviving family members and their respective awards, ensuring accuracy in relationships and amounts.

 Start using our platform today to easily complete your il small estate county affidavit online for free!